-The Netherlands is the first country for studies
+The Netherlands as first country for studies

 Is the Netherlands the first country where you want to study?
-Then look for the application for the residence permit on the web page student residence Permit for university or higher professional education.
+Then look for the application for the residence permit on the web page student residence permit for university or higher professional education.

 These are the requirements that apply to intra-EU mobility for the purpose of studies:

 - You have a valid residence purpose for the purpose of studies in a different EU country, other than Ireland and Denmark.